jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/subproject_collection.md

 *Offers to you/Uses*

 *Needs from you*
-operating voltage: 230V and 12V
-Power usage: At most 10W probably lower.
+- *Operating voltage:* 230V and 12V // *Power usage:* At most 10W probably lower // *Input type:* AC, DC
-Input type: AC, DC

 **Cavendish Torsin Balance**